First of all, let’s talk about what fentanyl is and how the drug is used.

 Typical fentanyl withdrawal will last between 5-10 days.
-However, people with more severe addictions or whose body process the drug differently may have different withdrawal timelines.
+However, people with more severe addictions or whose bodies process the drug differently may have different withdrawal timelines.

 You can take medications like Tylenol, aspirin, or ibuprofen to help cope with withdrawal symptoms, but other medications, like methadone or antidepressants, will require you to go to a doctor.

 Most people experience their worst symptoms of fentanyl withdrawal around 72 hours into the process, with symptoms slowly dissipating from there over the next 3-7 days.
 Some people may peak earlier, but that’s a good indicator that they may have a shorter than typical withdrawal process.

 As you go through the withdrawal process, it is important that your symptoms are temporary and that you will feel better as soon as you get through this part.

 Overcoming fentanyl addiction is no small feat, and it’s important to remember that there are resources that can help make this process a lot easier and help you overcome your addiction as quickly and comfortably as possible.

 If you need more support overcoming addiction, there is no shame in admitting that you need and deserve that help.